|Walden Pond, Concord MA Travel Guide|

 Access to the Park

-The state park's parking lot—the only legal parking available within a mile of the pond—costs $8 per carload for Massachusetts residents, $10 per carload for others, in summer.
+The state park's parking lots—the only legal parking available within a mile of the pond—costs $8 per carload for Massachusetts residents, $15 per carload for others, in summer.
+Hours of operation change with the seasons, but it generally opens at or soon after dawn, and closes around sunset.

-When this lot is full, the pond has reached its full visitor capacity, the parking lot is closed, cars are turned away, and no drop-off or walk-in visitors are allowed.
+When the lots are full, the pond has reached its full visitor capacity, the parking lots are closed, cars are turned away, and no drop-off or walk-in visitors are allowed.

 On any hot day in summer—especially weekends and holidays—this means the pond will reach full capacity and be closed by mid-morning at the latest.
 You may have to wait for the afternoon before it re-opens.